Abdullah-Salhab/CovidSafety/README.md

 ## Technologies Used
-- **Flutter**: Cross-platform framework for building the app.
+- **Dart & Flutter**: Cross-platform framework for building the app.
 - **Google Maps API**: For locating nearby hospitals.
-- **Firebase**: For user authentication, data storage, and notifications.
+- **Firebase**: For user authentication, firebase firestore, data storage, and notifications.
 - **Local Notifications**: For medication reminders.